 (3-2-2) An introduction to the education of the young child, including developmentally appropriate practices and programs, theoretical and historical perspectives, ethical and professional responsibilities, and current issues.
-Course content is aligned with State Board for Educator Certification Pedagogy and Professional Responsibilities Standards.
-Requires students to participate in field experiences with children from infancy through age 12 in a variety of settings and diverse populations.
-Includes a 16-hour field laboratory experience.
+Course content must aligned with State Board for Educator Certification Pedagogy and Professional Responsibilities Standards and coincide with the National Association for the Education of Young Children position statement related to developmentally appropriate practices for children from birth through age eight.
+Requires students to participate in field experiences with children from infancy through age 12 in a variety of settings with varied and diverse populations.
+Course includes a minimum of sixteen hours of field experiences.
 Criminal background check required prior to enrolling.